Faishal003/Ecommerce-website-with-Django/README.md

 # Demo
 <span style="color: blue;">https://ecommerce003.pythonanywhere.com/</span>
 # Note
-This project is just a basic foundation of ecommerce django website.
-Many features should be added in future and more responsive ui also.🤞
+This project is just a basic foundation of the e-commerce Django website.
+Many features should be added in the future and more responsive ui also.🤞